Grow Thyself

 A real beaut

-- Her reign saw the dominance of both the Whig and Tory parties, which helped shape Britain's two-party political system.
+- Anne's reign saw the dominance of both the Whig and Tory parties, which helped shape Britain's two-party political system.

 - We all know how well that worked out.